Arthur Phillip

 On 11 December 1792, Phillip left the colony to return to Britain to receive medical treatment for kidney stones.
 He had planned to return to Australia, but medical advisors recommended he resign from the governorship.
 His health recovered and he returned to active duty in the Navy in 1796, holding a number of commands in home waters before being put in command of the Hampshire Sea Fencibles.
 He eventually retired from active naval service in 1805.
 He spent his final years of retirement in Bath, Somerset, before his death on 31 August 1814.
-As the first Governor of New South Wales, a number of places in Australia are named after him, including Port Phillip, Phillip Island, Phillip Street in Sydney, the suburb of Phillip in Canberra and the Governor Phillip Tower building in Sydney, as well as many streets, parks, and schools.
+As the first Governor of New South Wales, a number of places in Australia are named after him, including Port Phillip, Phillip Island, Phillip Street in the Sydney central business district, the suburb of Phillip in Canberra and the Governor Phillip Tower building in Sydney, as well as many streets, parks, and schools.

 Early life

 Arthur Phillip was born on 11 October 1738, in the Parish of All Hallows, in Bread Street, London.
 He was the son of Jacob Phillip, an immigrant from Frankfurt, who by various accounts was a language teacher, a merchant vessel owner, a merchant captain, or a common seaman.
 His mother, Elizabeth Breach, was the widow of a common seaman by the name of John Herbert, who had died of disease in Jamaica aboard HMS Tartar on 13 August 1732.
 At the time of Arthur Phillip's birth, his family maintained a modest existence as tenants near Cheapside in the City of London.

 There are no surviving records of Phillip's early childhood.
 His father, Jacob, died in 1739, after which the Phillip family would have a low income.
-Arthur went to sea on a British naval vessel at age of nine.
+Arthur went to sea on a British naval vessel aged nine.
 On 22 June 1751, he was accepted into the Greenwich Hospital School, a charity school for the sons of indigent seafarers.
 In accordance with the school's curriculum, his education focused on literacy, arithmetic, and navigational skills, including cartography.
-His headmaster, Reverend Francis Swinden, observed that in personality, Phillip was an "unassuming, reasonable, business-like to the smallest degree in everything he undertakes".
+His headmaster, Reverend Francis Swinden, observed that in personality, Phillip was "unassuming, reasonable, business-like to the smallest degree in everything he undertakes".

 Phillip remained at the Greenwich Hospital School for two and a half years, longer than the average student stay of one year.
 At the end of 1753, he was granted a seven-year indenture as an apprentice aboard Fortune, a 210-ton whaling vessel commanded by merchant mariner William Readhead.
 Phillip left the Greenwich Hospital School on 1 December, and spent the next few months aboard the Fortune, awaiting the start of the 1754 whaling season.

 Contemporary portraits depict Phillip as shorter than average, with an olive complexion and dark eyes.
 A long nose and a pronounced lower lip dominated his "smooth pear of a skull" as quoted by Robert Hughes.